 - Texpad v1.8.18: On Wednesday 18 November, we released Texpad v1.8.18 with an improved fix for the crash that does not cause pixellation.
 Additionally this fix is more focussed, and will not affect users on Mojave or Catalina.
 There is a possibility that this version will suffer very slightly degraded performance with Live Typeset compared with Texpad v1.8.16 for those on Big Sur.

-- Long term: Over the summer we have been working on a significant update to Texpad’s internal TexpadTeX typesetter, and its output viewer.
+- Texpad v1.8.20: Texpad 1.8.20 is a significant update to Texpad’s internal TexpadTeX typesetter, and its output viewer.
 Amongst many internal improvements and bug fixes, this update interfaces TeX directly with the graphics card using Apple’s Metal framework for drastically improved performance for all users.
 Additionally, due to internal changes in how TexpadTeX and the viewer work in this case, it avoids the Big Sur crash entirely.
-Unfortunately, although it is working well in the development branch, it was not quite ready for release at the time of Big Sur’s release, so we are now working to get this ready for release as we can.
-As well as stopping the Big Sur graphics crash and any pixellation issues introduced by our fixes, it will provides massive performance improvements for Texpad’s viewer, with quicker Live Typeset than ever before, smoother zooming & scrolling, and a colour grading system so that blends the PDF perfectly with the UI in Dark Mode.
+As well as stopping the Big Sur graphics crash and any pixellation and performance issues introduced by our fixes for that crash, it provides massive performance improvements for Texpad’s viewer, with quicker Live Typeset than ever before, smoother zooming & scrolling, and a colour grading system so that blends the PDF perfectly with the UI in Dark Mode.

 Apologies for any inconvenience that this causes, if you have any questions, please email email@example.com